Worldpay/hybris/README.md

 ## RELEASE NOTES

 ### Features:
-- Klarna supports alternative shipping address

-### Breaking changes:
-- Postepay no longer supported
+- Support Composable Storefront 6.4.0

-### Bugs Fixed:
+### Bug fixes:

-- Show APM’s when validation error occurs
+- Order information page is not shown when guest users place an order with 3DS challenge

+- Date of birth is required for some APMs when Fraud is enabled